AVADOLearning/moodle-componentmgr/README.md

 ## Component lifecycle

-Component Manager allows components to execute scripts at specific stages of the installation and packaging processes.
+Component Manager allows components to run scripts at specific stages of the installation and packaging processes.
 These are:

 * `build` -- fired once all components have been installed to the site, intended